WISDEM/WISDEM/docs/examples/ccblade/tutorial.rst

 CCBlade optionally provides analytic gradients of every output with respect to all design variables.
 This is accomplished using an adjoint method (direct method is identical because there is only one state variable at each blade section).
 Partial derivatives are provided by `Tapenade <http://www-tapenade.inria.fr:8080/tapenade/index.jsp>`_ and hand calculations.
-Starting with the previous example for the NREL 5-MW reference model we add the keyword value ``derivatives=True`` in the constructor.
+Starting with the previous example for the NREL 5-MW reference model we add the keyword value :code:`derivatives=True` in the constructor.

 .. literalinclude:: ../../../examples/10_ccblade/gradients.py
     :start-after: # 3 ---